shajen/rtl-sdr-scanner-cpp/README.md

 ## Stop and remove data

-It removes all collected data!
+It removes all collected data and configuration!
 ```
 cd ~/sdr
 docker compose down --volumes